Great Wall of China: Condition

 While portions north of Beijing and near tourist centers have been preserved and even extensively renovated, in many other locations the wall is in disrepair.
 The wall sometimes provided a source of stones to build houses and roads.
 Sections of the wall are also prone to graffiti and vandalism, while inscribed bricks were pilfered and sold on the market for up to 50 renminbi.
 Parts have been destroyed to make way for construction or mining.

-A 2012 report by the National Cultural Heritage Administration states that 22% of the Ming Great Wall has disappeared, while 1961 km of wall have vanished.
+A 2012 report by the National Cultural Heritage Administration states that 22% of the Ming Great Wall, or 1961 km, has disappeared.
 In 2007 it was estimated that more than 60 km of the wall in Gansu province may disappear in the next 20 years, due to erosion from sandstorms.
 In some places, the height of the wall has been reduced from more than 5 m to less than 2 m.
 Various square lookout towers that characterize the most famous images of the wall have disappeared.
 Many western sections of the wall are constructed from mud, rather than brick and stone, and thus are more susceptible to erosion.
 In 2014 a portion of the wall near the border of Liaoning and Hebei province was repaired with concrete.
 The work has been much criticized.

 A section of the wall in Shanxi province was severely damaged in 2023 by construction workers, who widened an existing gap in the wall to make a shortcut for an excavator to pass through.
 Police described the act as causing "irreversible damage to the integrity of the Ming Great Wall and to the safety of the cultural relics".

 Visibility from space

 Various factoids in popular culture claim that the Great Wall can be seen (with the naked eye) from space, with questionable degrees of veracity.
+A significant barrier to that is that although the Wall is long enough, it is too narrow, and astronauts report that, as it is made of local materials, there is a camouflage effect as well.